joeltg/json.scm/README.md

 (json-encode #!unspecific ; => "null"
 (json-encode '((a .
 0) (b .
 42))) ; => "{\"a\":0,\"b\":42}"

+;; Decode returns a vector of parsed objects.
 ;; All object keys are parsed into symbols.
 ;; All other JSON strings are parsed into strings.
 (json-decode "\"foo\"") ; => #("foo")